VirtusLab-Open-Source/strapi-plugin-reactions/README.md

 _REST API equivalent: [Public REST API -> List all reactions associated with Content Type](#list-all-reactions-associated-with-content-type)_

-Return all reactions assiciated with provided Collection / Single Type UID and Content Type ID with following combinations:
+Return all reactions assiciated with provided Collection / Single Type UID and Content Type DocumentID with following combinations:
 - Query `reactionsListAll` - no `Authorization` header provided (open for public)
 - Query `reactionsListPerUser` - an `Authorization` header is mandatory